Upper bounds on key rates in device-independent quantum key distribution based on convex-combination attacks: Analytical evaluation of the maximal local weight in the CC attack

 \subsubsection{Maximally entangled states}

-Focusing first on the (2,2,3,3)-scenario with $\theta = \pi/2$ in \eqref{eq:part_ent_state} and standard CHSH-optimal measurements $x, y \in \{0, 1\}$ \eqref{eq:standard_measurements}, we observe that for all values of $\eta$, the relevant inequality imposing locality of the correlation $\pAB^\cL$ in Eq.~\eqref{eqs:local_lossy_corr} is of the CHSH type and reads:
+Focusing first on the 2233-scenario with $\theta = \pi/2$ in \eqref{eq:part_ent_state} and standard CHSH-optimal measurements $x, y \in \{0, 1\}$ \eqref{eq:standard_measurements}, we observe that for all values of $\eta$, the relevant inequality imposing locality of the correlation $\pAB^\cL$ in Eq.~\eqref{eqs:local_lossy_corr} is of the CHSH type, does not involve non-detection events, and after simplifying reads:

 with $\pA^\cL$ and $\pB^\cL$ being the marginal distributions.
 We can evaluate the relevant conditional probabilities by calculating the corresponding terms for the correlation $\pABobs(a,b|x,y)$ observed by Alice and Bob from~\eqref{eq:lossy_corr2} as